 Of course, people with higher incomes still abide by the law since they can afford to take on their parents' debt if needed.
 Lower and some middle-income families, on the other hand, may require more help, which exempts them from this law.

-Under these laws, the adult children must care for their parents' bills and debt once they're unable to manage it themselves.
+Under these laws, adult children must care for their parents' bills and debt once they're unable to manage it themselves.
 Many of these debts include nursing home bills and other long-term bills.

 The amount an adult child is liable to pay can decrease due to Medicare, Medicaid, or Social Security.
-If their parents qualify for any or all these programs, then the only expenses they'll have to pay for are personal expenses, like nursing home fees and personal items.
+If their parents qualify for any or all these programs, then the only expenses they'll have to pay for our personal expenses, like nursing home fees and personal items.